smdogroup/eigenvector-aggregate-buckling/README.md

 - `jobs.sbatch` is the SLURM script used to run the code on Georgia Tech's PACE cluster.
 - `run.sh` is the bash script used to run the code.
 - `output` folder used to save the output figures and log files.
-- `src` folder contains the source code rewritten using the Kokkos library for the parallel computation.
+- `src` folder contains the source code rewritten using the Kokkos library for parallel computation.
 The code is written in C++ and can be compiled using the CMakeLists.txt file.
 - `other` folder contains the code for generating the figures in the paper, helper functions,